-- DO wait for the new energy supplier appointed by Ofgem to take over your energy supply.
+- Wait for the new energy supplier appointed by Ofgem to take over your energy supply.

 - DO compare the new supplier and energy deal you’ve been offered.

-- DO check out who your new energy supplier is to ensure that they don’t have lousy reviews or might even go bust on you again.
+- Check out who your new energy supplier is to ensure that they don’t have lousy reviews or might even go bust on you again.